14all-agency/shopify-llms-txt-directory/https-idun-life-com.md

 - Timezone: Europe/Stockholm
 - Created At: 2025-01-13T11:56:16Z
 - Contact Email: hello@idun-life.com
-- Updated At: 2025-12-02T00:01:05.593Z
+- Updated At: 2025-12-03T00:00:56.207Z

 ## Products

-- [Liposomal Resveratrol - Liquid High Absorption - 250ml](https://idun-life.com/products/liposomal-resveratrol-250ml): 250 ml liquid liposomal trans – resveratrol supplement.
+- [IdunLife Liposomal Resveratrol - Liquid High Absorption - 250ml](https://idun-life.com/products/liposomal-resveratrol-250ml): 250 ml liquid liposomal trans – resveratrol supplement.
 Derived from the root of the Japanese knotweed.
 High Absorption.
 Premium quality, manufactured in Germany.
 Free of allergens, vegan and organic.
 Resveratrol is a powerful, naturally occurring antioxidant that has long been studied for its longevity and health benefits.
-  Updated: 2025-12-01T08:54:49Z
+  Updated: 2025-12-02T20:29:08Z
   Vendor: IDUN
   Product Type:
   Availability: Available